MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

   - Pick shapes that have clear edges and corners to help orient your content properly.

 - **Recognizable.** Select a digital twin that’s obvious, easily recognizable, and easy for the operator to find.
-Make sure they can access the object without any obstructions.
+Make sure that they can access the object without any obstructions.

 - **Alignment direction.** Always align the digital twin to your physical object from the same direction.
 This maximizes repeatability for operators.